thejatindhiman/KDAG-WEB-25GG10002-JatinDhiman/README.md

 # KDAG Knowledge Quiz

+Hi!
+I'm Jatin Dhiman, currently pursuing Applied Geology at IIT Kharagpur.
+I have a strong passion for web development and love creating interactive websites.
+This quiz project combines my interest in technology with the amazing work KDAG does in data analytics.
+It's been a great learning experience building this with HTML, CSS, and JavaScript!

 A simple quiz website for KDAG (Kharagpur Data Analytics Group) made with HTML, CSS and JavaScript.

 ## What it does